ASacdpraseuth/Project-2/README.md

 # Guidelines for ETL Project

-This document contains guidelines, requirements, and suggestions for Project 1.
+This document contains guidelines, requirements, and suggestions for Project 2.

+Need at least TWO tables.

 ## Team Effort